DEIS-Tools/DEIS-MCC/usage/CHEAT-SHEET.md

 #SBATCH --mail-type=FAIL
 #SBATCH --partition=naples
 #SBATCH --mem=15000
+##SBATCH --mem=64G

 echo "hello world"

 ```
 Assume that the previous script is called `helloworld.sh`, executing `sbatch helloworld.sh` will allocate 15G memory on the naples-partition and send `pgj` and email on fail.
 The job will be forcefully terminated after 1 hour and 5 minutes.
+Use double `#` to comment out a Sbatch-comment, when experimenting with Sbatch options.

 ### See running jobs